 This means they will for sure have a 250F 4-stroke MX bike, but they’ll also be releasing a 450 within a year of that.
 They’ve been working with Ricky Carmichael (the GOAT), so it should be a competitive bike, but it usually takes a year or two for companies to sort out brand-new bike problems.

 Yamaha.
 It’s been one of the best dirt bike brands for decades.
 They continue to impress me, but it could always be better.

 It’s the ‘blue’ Japanese manufacturer that’s part of the Big-4, but they always seem to upgrade their dirt bike models based on the critical feedback they receive.
 Yamaha is both very careful with their research and development and yet their dirt bikes have revolutionized the sport – the reverse-style engines, for example, that make the most and best power in their class.

 I just wish they would expand their off-road 2 stroke enduro bike lineup, such as 200cc and 300cc options.
 At least they’re still making good full-size 2 strokes, unlike all the other Japanese companies.

 Ready to become a safer & confident rider?

-Now that you have a better idea of what certain dirt bike brands to offer, it’s time to learn how to ride.
+Now that you have a better idea of what certain dirt bike brands offer, it’s time to learn how to ride.

 The mistake many beginner riders make is that they just try to learn everything on their own.
-The problem with this is that it’s easy to get out of control and crash that could end in an injury.
+The problem with this is that it’s easy to get out of control and crash which could end in an injury.